 While AWS could provide the infrastructure, Intuit still needed an enterprise-class load testing solution that could manage the terabytes of test data that would be generated—one that would leverage the AWS Cloud to meet expected traffic surges, particularly given the mission critical aspect of online filing.

 Intuit found that SOASTA’s CloudTest was the only enterprise-class on-demand service that met all of its needs.
 Intuit chose SOASTA because its CloudTest-EC2 On-Demand service provided the ability to quickly and precisely replicate anticipated user load for the TurboTax site.
 The testing service realistically simulates a variety of unconstrained user scenarios, accurately measures site performance from load generated via Amazon EC2, and provides granular, real time reporting to help pinpoint and address potential issues.
 Unlike other solutions, SOASTA’s cloud testing experts leverage Amazon EC2 to quickly and affordably simulate the real web environment and its’ unique characteristics.

 Intuit used SOASTA’s proven best practices for testing what, for them, had been a previously unreachable number of virtual users.
 SOASTA employed an iterative approach starting with a 1,000-user test.
-Generating load from Amazon EC2, they ramped the volume with each subsequent test – finally reaching the test goal of 200% of their anticipated peak – all while real customers accessed the production site at the same time.
+Generating load from Amazon EC2, they ramped the volume with each subsequent test – finally reaching the test goal of 200 percent of their anticipated peak – while real customers accessed the production site at the same time.